The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 The code in this project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-The whitepaper ***Structural Computing for Deterministic AGI: A Constitutionally Aligned, Energy-Efficient Alternative to Probabilistic Models*** is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+The whitepaper ***Structural Computing for Deterministic AGI: A Constitutionally Aligned, Energy-Efficient Alternative to Probabilistic Models*** and full ***The Resonant Architecture of Cognition*** collection are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 See /LICENSE for the code (Apache-2.0) and /structural_AI_computing/LICENSE for the whitepaper (CC BY 4.0).
 This is an open-source project intended to foster collaboration and accelerate the development of safe, truthful AGI.